fathomnet/worms-server/README.md

 # worms-server

 Fast WoRMS name server for FathomNet use.
 Ingests a dump of the WoRMS database and serves out names and tree structures.
-I'm still sorting out the filtering, for example, the branch with fish is getting filtered out :-(.
-The idea is to a: only include Animalia, and b drop all non-marine, extinct species and varieties
+The WoRMS data is simplified on load so that only the "Animalia" branch is used and all extinct species are removed.

 ## Endpoints